跳转至

 English | 简体中文

-A new generation MkDocs plugin for displaying exact creation time, last update time, authors, email of documents
+mkdocs-document-dates, a new generation MkDocs plugin for displaying exact creation date, last updated date, authors, email of documents.

 render